-Sanskrit words should be italicized.
-Words of Indian origin like yoga and karma that now appear in standard English dictionaries should not be italicized when used as English words (e.g., "yogam kuryāt means 'he should do yoga'").
-Use capital letters for proper names etc., as described in the MHRA Style Guide; do not use capital letters to indicate importance or emphasis ("he achieved samādhi" not "Samādhi," "Samadhi" or "Samādhi").
+2. Sanskrit and other non-English words should be italicized.
+Words of Indian origin like "yoga" and "karma that now appear in standard English dictionaries should not be italicized when used as English words (e.g., "yogam kuryāt means 'he should do yoga'").
+The IAST transliteration scheme must be used.
+Use capital letters for proper names etc.; do not use capital letters to indicate importance or emphasis ("he achieved samādhi" not "Samādhi," "Samadhi" or "Samādhi").

-HSSA prefers the “Harvard/Chicago” or “author-date (click tab)” style, This is described in the MHRA Style Guide in section 11.4.
-HSSA will also accept the “Oxford referencing style” described in sections 11.2-3, of the MHRA Style Guide.
+6. Having said that, HSSA slightly prefers the “Harvard/Chicago” or “author-date (click tab)” style, This is described in the section 1`7.3 of New Hart's Rules.
+HSSA will also accept the “Oxford referencing style” described in sections 17.2.5 of New Hart's Rules.
 The Chicago Manual of Style calls this the “notes and bibliography” style.
 Full bibliographical details are given in a footnote when the item is first referred to, and later notes contain a shortened form.
-There is no bibliography at the end of the article.
+In this style, there is usually no bibliography at the end of the article.

-You are strongly encouraged to use one of the many excellent bibliography management and referencing software tools that are available today, such as Zotero, EndNote, JabRef, Mendeley or Reference Manager.
+8. You are strongly encouraged to use one of the many excellent bibliography management and referencing software tools that are available today, such as Zotero or JabRef.
 A useful guide and comparison chart is available at Wikipedia.
 These tools greatly assist you with accuracy and consistency, as well as saving much time in journal production If you do use one of these programs, please submit your bibliography items in the export format of your program, such as BibTeX, RIS, JSON, etc. If you can do this, then HSSA editors will take care of the details of note and bibliography formatting.